jundalisay/spblist/content/en/research/hitler/mein/volume-1/chapter-04c.md

 ---
-title: Population Problem
+title: Alliance with England to Solve the Population Problem
-heading: Chapter 4b
+heading: Chapter 4c
 weight: 30
-description: "Apart from my professional work, I was most interested in the study of current political events, particularly those on foreign relations"
+description: "The principle of acquiring new territory, on which the surplus population could be settled, has many advantages"
 author: Adolf Hitler
 image: /covers/mein.jpg
 ---